-Since feed intake has a direct impact on the hens’ intake of nutrients and the size of eggs that they produce, any factor that limits feed consumption, such as crowding, heat stress or inadequate water supply, will reduce egg size.
-Aside from food issues of food inadequacy, the biggest single stressor a chicken will face in its life is the constant looming fear of predators.
-Being on lookout for predators takes time away from foraging, and sends feedback for the hen to put energy into potentially fleeing for safety rather than constructing an egg.
-Creating a space that is optimal for keeping your chickens away from predators is key.
-Knowing she has a safe place to roam and a safe place to sit (for up to 30 minutes!) to lay an egg will greatly improve her chances of laying good size eggs consistently.
+Since feed intake directly impacts the hens’ intake of nutrients and the size of eggs that they produce, any factor that limits feed consumption, such as crowding, heat stress, or inadequate water supply, will reduce egg size.
+Aside from food inadequacy issues, the biggest single stressor a chicken will face in its life is the constant looming fear of predators.

-These factors have a strong influence on how soon the hens start to lay Large instead of Medium eggs and how many hens will lay Extra Large or Jumbo eggs.
+These factors influence how soon the hens start to lay Large instead of Medium eggs and how many hens will lay Extra Large or Jumbo eggs.

-ALL THAT BEING SAID, your bets will indeed be hedged towards larger egg size if you choose breeds genetically designed for larger egg size.
+ALL THAT BEING SAID, you will indeed hedge your bets towards larger egg size if you choose breeds genetically designed for larger egg size.
 So let’s investigate some of the best bigger eggers!